-In conclusion, the research team plans to utilize the technical infrastructure and intellectual advances developed by the new Laboratory for Information Globalization and Harmonization Technologies (LIGHT) to share its findings and encourage collaboration with the broader research community.
-The materials that will be publicly available on the Internet include: literature reviews, survey results, theoretical models, reports, the System for Harmonized Information Processing technology, other analyses conducted during the life cycle of the project, and an evaluative discussion forum.
-We expect the results will generate profound impacts for the research, education, and various practitioner communities, as well as society, in general.
+The technical infrastructure and intellectual advances developed by the new Laboratory for Information Globalization and Harmonization Technologies (LIGHT) will be shared to encourage collaboration with the broader community.
+The materials will be made publicly available on the Internet including: literature reviews, survey results, theoretical models, reports, the System for Harmonized Information Processing technology, and other analyses conducted during the life cycle of the project, and an evaluative discussion forum.
+We expect this effort will generate important impacts for the research and practitioner communities, as well as society, in general.